 Understanding Pituitary Tumor Surgery

-Before recommending surgery, your doctor took into consideration all the risks and benefits of the procedure in your specific situation.
-While he or she will be the best person to explain those pituitary tumor surgery benefits and risks as they relate to your individual case, it can be helpful to have an understanding of the risks and benefits in a general manner.
+Before recommending surgery, your doctor considered all the risks and benefits of the procedure in your specific situation.
+While they will be the best person to explain the surgery benefits and risks relative to your case, it can be helpful to understand the risks and benefits in a general manner.
 Whether you are still in the treatment planning process or already have your procedure scheduled, having a firm grasp of the benefits and risks can give you peace of mind as you move forward.

 Overview of Pituitary Tumors

 Pituitary tumors can be highly variable in presentation and treatment, which is why it is important to work with a specialist in the tri-state area.
-The pituitary gland may be small, but it is considered the control center of the body and plays an important role.
+The pituitary gland may be small, but it is considered the body’s control center and plays an important role.
 Located in the area of the brain just behind the back of the nose, the pituitary gland is about the size of a pea.
-It secretes a number of hormones, which in turn affect other hormones and many processes throughout the body.
+It secretes many hormones, which in turn affect other hormones and many processes throughout the body.
 These include growth and development, the adrenal gland, the thyroid and processes related to reproduction.

-The pituitary gland is made up of many different types of cells, and each secretes a particular hormone.
-Your pituitary tumor is made of one or more of these cell types.
+The pituitary gland consists of many different types of cells, and each secretes a particular hormone.
+One or more of these cell types makes up your pituitary tumor.
 If these cells secrete excess hormones, you may experience symptoms related to that excess.
 You may also have symptoms related to the size and location of your pituitary tumor if it impinges on nearby tissues, such as nerves.
 Many people have pituitary tumors that are small and asymptomatic, not requiring treatment.
 However, if your pituitary tumor is large and/or secreting, your doctor may recommend treatment.

 Surgery for Pituitary Tumors

 One form of pituitary tumor treatment available to NJ patients is surgery.
-Your doctor may recommend surgery as the only mode of treatment, or it may be combined with an advanced form of radiation therapy called Gamma Knife radiosurgery.
+Your doctor may recommend surgery by itself or may suggest combining it with an advanced form of radiation therapy called Gamma Knife radiosurgery.
 Generally speaking, there are two surgical approaches used: minimally invasive and traditional transnasal transsphenoidal surgery.

 Minimally Invasive Surgery

 Minimally invasive pituitary tumor surgery also takes place in a hospital while you are asleep.
-However, the recovery period is generally shorter and milder due to the minimally invasive nature of the procedure.
+However, the recovery period is generally shorter and milder due to the procedure’s minimally invasive nature.
 You can expect to spend two or three days recovering in the hospital, although this will depend on your specific situation.

-Traditional surgery means the surgeon uses standard surgical instruments during open surgery to remove all or part of your pituitary tumor.
+Traditional surgery means the surgeon uses standard surgical instruments to remove all or part of your pituitary tumor during open surgery.
 Your doctor may recommend traditional surgery if your tumor is especially large or in a difficult area to reach using other methods.
 Traditional surgery takes place in a hospital while you are asleep and comfortable and typically requires a hospital stay of a week or so.

 The first stage of traditional surgery to remove a pituitary tumor is a craniotomy.
 During a craniotomy, the surgeon removes a small section of the skull to gain access to your tumor.
 Next, the surgeon removes as much of the tumor as possible.
-If any tumor remains, you may require follow-up Gamma Knife radiosurgery.
+If any remains, you may require follow-up Gamma Knife radiosurgery.
 Finally, the surgeon will replace the small section of bone and close the incision site using sutures or staples.
-You will be monitored in an intensive-care unit as you recover from your anesthesia and will be moved to your recovery room once you stabilize.
+The hospital staff will monitor you in an intensive-care unit as you recover from your anesthesia and will be moved to your recovery room once you stabilize.

 Pituitary Tumor Surgery Benefits

-If your doctor has recommended pituitary tumor surgery, it is because he or she feels the benefits outweigh the risks.
-One of the major benefits is some degree of relief from your pituitary tumor symptoms.
-This includes those symptoms related to excess hormones, as well as symptoms due to pressure from the tumor on adjacent structures.
-The amount of relief you experience will depend on your individual condition.
+If your doctor feels the benefits outweigh the risks, they will recommend surgery.
+One of the major benefits is some degree of relief from your pituitary tumor symptoms, including those related to excess hormones and symptoms due to pressure from the tumor on adjacent structures.
+The amount of relief you experience will depend on your particular condition.